 Pursuing passion for creativity is something Aariel feels strongly about because oftentimes, both dancing and animation are labeled as hobbies for our younger years.
 Aariel truly enjoys teaching the middle school/high school age classes and hopes to inspire others who may be transitioning into their teen and adult years to continue with their interests regardless of peer pressure or stereotypes.

 Bethany started learning how to dance at the age of six at TJ Dance Studio!
-She began with ballet, jazz, and tap to then continue onto hip hop and lyrical.
+She began with ballet, jazz, and tap to then continued onto hip hop and lyrical.

 TJ Dance created the foundation of her love for dance, as she didn’t miss a single year all the way to performing a senior dance routine at 18 years old at the annual show.